DKU-StarLab/RocksDB_Explorer/README.md

         make db_bench (It will take some time)

-You need to edit your DEV_PATH and RESULT_PATH before starting experiments.
+You need to edit your DEV_PATH before starting experiments.

 ### 2. Policy-related experiments